HyperAlign: Hypernetwork for Efficient Test-Time Alignment of Diffusion Models: Related Work

 \subsection{Test-time Computing for Diffusion Models}

 The goal of test-time scaling is to spend additional compute during inference to obtain more desirable generations.
 One naive scaling law in diffusion model sampling is to increase the number of denoising steps \cite{restart, zigzag}, enabling marginal improvements.
 Beyond this, there are two mainstream test-time techniques: One is sampling-based strategies, relying the reward models to evaluate multiple noise candidates and select more favorable denoising trajectory, such as Best-of-N search \cite{BoN}, evolutionary search \cite{evolutionary}, $\varepsilon$-greedy search \cite{EpsGreedy}, etc. The other one is gradient-based approaches, built on the score-based formulation of diffusion models \cite{SDE}.
 These methods use the differentiable reward functions to iteratively refine noise \cite{ReNO, InitNO, DNO}, prompt embeddings \cite{PromptOpt} or latents \cite{FreeDoM, DyMO, TFG, DOODL, UGD, DAS} through gradient descent.
-However, these test-time scaling methods suffer from inaccurate guidance and limited practicality.
-Optimizing a single image on DiT-based models takes over minutes.
+However, these test-time scaling methods suffer from inaccurate guidance and limited practicality, as single-image optimization on DiT-based models incurs a latency of several minutes or more.